 - Labor: Paying for professional ductwork replacement will add to your total cost.
 While DIY-ing is technically cheaper, it’s extremely difficult to get right without professional experience — you’re more likely to perform the replacement incorrectly.
 Then, you’ll need to pay a professional to correct any errors made during the DIY.

-- Material: There are several options for ductwork material — fiberglass, aluminum and galvanized steel are popular.
+- Material: There are several options for ductwork material.
+Fiberglass, aluminum and galvanized steel are popular.
 Picking a more expensive material will raise your ductwork costs.